riezebosch/crayon/README.md

 The ANSI coloring details was inspired by this blog post: http://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html

 The code for enabling ANSI colors feature on Windows was borrowed from this issue: https://github.com/Microsoft/WSL/issues/1873

+No greater compliment than someone [taking your work for inspiration](https://github.com/silkfire/Pastel).
+In return I peaked into his code for the RGB support!